Ultrathin films of black phosphorus as suitable platforms for unambiguous observation of the orbital Hall effect: Results and Discussion

 \subsection{Effects of Strain}

 Figure \ref{fig:fig2} illustrates the effects of uniaxial strain (both compressive and tensile) along the $\hat{x}$ direction, on the OH conductivity components $\sigma^{L_z}_{xy}$ and $\sigma^{L_z}_{yx}$.

-With such moderate uniform strains the point group ($D_{\text{2h}}$) of phosphorene is preserved and hence, only the $L_z$ component of the OHC remains non-null.
+When subjected to moderate in-plane uniform strain, the unit cell of phosphorene maintains its rectangular shape, as long as it does not undergo structural phase transitions, which typically require high levels of strain \cite{GroupTheory-PhysRevB.91.205421, Structural-Phase-PhysRevB.92.064114}.
+Thus, with the values of strain used in Fig. \ref{fig:fig2}, the $D_{\text{2h}}$ group symmetry of phosphorene is preserved and hence only the $L_z$ component of the OHC remains non-null.
 Strain clearly affects the OH conductivity of phosphorene.
 It modifies the electronic states around the band gap \cite{Peng-Wei-Copple-PhysRevB.90.085402}, may alter their orbital features and the orbital transport in general.
-Interestingly, the height of the $\sigma^{L_z}_{yx}$ plateau remains unchanged under strain along the $x$ direction, which does not happen for $\sigma^{L_z}_{xy}$.
-On the other hand, the length of the OHC plateaux decrease (increase) under compressive (tensile) strain, which is expected because the energy band-gap size follows the same trend \cite{Lewenkopf-Midtvedt2016}, as illustrated in the inset of Fig. \ref{fig:fig2}(a) for $\sigma^{L_z}_{yx}$.
+It is noteworthy that the plateau heights of $\sigma_{xy}^{L_z}$ and $\sigma_{yx}^{L_z}$ do not change significantly under moderate deformations along the x-direction, showing that the OHE is reasonably robust to uniaxial strain within the energy band gap of phosphorene.
+On the other hand, the length of the OHC plateaux decrease (increase) under compressive (tensile) strain, which is expected because the energy band-gap size follows the same trend \cite{Lewenkopf-Midtvedt2016}, as illustrated in the inset of Fig. \ref{fig:fig2}(a).